iwinoto/watsonx-data-demo/Demo script.md

     ```

 #### Demonstration
-* Explore watsonx.data lakehouse console
+* Explore *watsonx.data* lakehouse console
-  1. open watsonx.data [console](https://localhost:9443).
+  1. open *watsonx.data* [console](https://localhost:9443).
 It may be necessary to accept the unsafe location.
   2. login in with user `ibmlhadmin` and password `password`

-* Explore postgreSQL to view the device events data
+* Explore *postgreSQL* to view the device events data
-  * Get the PostgreSQL server password with this command `docker exec ibm-lh-postgres printenv | grep POSTGRES_PASSWORD | sed 's/.*=//'`
+  * Get the *PostgreSQL* server password with this command `docker exec ibm-lh-postgres printenv | grep POSTGRES_PASSWORD | sed 's/.*=//'`
   * run select query on `watsonx.demo.events`
       ```
       PGPASSWORD=*<Password from step previous step>* && /opt/homebrew/opt/libpq/bin/psql -h localhost -p 5432 -U admin -d watsonx -c "SELECT * from demo.events WHERE source_id LIKE 'vtu-%'"
       ```
   * point out data from many devices over time.
 For demo purposes, there is only temperature data, but schema can accommodate data of infinite types from infinite sources.
   * data scientist want to apply machine learning models against this data.
-We can make this data accessible through the watsonx.data lakehouse for analysis.
+We can make this data accessible through the *watsonx.data* lake-house for analysis.

-* Add postgreSQL catalogue to watsonx.data lake house
+* Add *postgreSQL* catalogue to *watsonx.data* lake-house
-  1. First we need to discover important information about the PostgreSQL installation
+  1. First we need to discover important information about the *PostgreSQL* installation
     1. open a command terminal
     2. enter `docker network inspect ibm-lh-network | jq -r '.[0].Containers | map({"Name" : .Name, "IP" : .IPv4Address}).[] | select( .Name == "ibm-lh-postgres")'`
     3. Note the value for `IP`.
 This is the IP address for the container running the PostgreSQL server.

-  2. Add the PostgreSQL database to the lakehouse
+  2. Add the *PostgreSQL* database to the lake-house
     1. Select the *Infrastructure Manager*
     2. Click *Add Component*, select *Add Database*
     3. In the *Add Database* dialogue enter the following